voldern/kubernetes-preview-github-action/README.md

 ## Infrastructure setup

-You need to have a K8S cluster that is publicly available and authenticates using a certificate and a token for a service account with the right permissions.
-See [ServiceAccount](#serviceaccount) for more details.
+You need to have a K8S cluster that is available from a Github action with a kubeconfig.
+See [ServiceAccount](#serviceaccount) for additional details.

 In addition, you need to have an ingress that takes traffic for a wildcard domain and forwards it to the correct service.

 For AWS you would attach an ACM wildcard certificate to the LoadBalancer that sits in front of the ingress.
-For other setups, you could a controller like [certmanager](https://cert-manager.io/docs/) to generate SSL certificates.
+For other GKE and other setups, you could use a controller like [certmanager](https://cert-manager.io/docs/) to provision a wildcard SSL certificate.

 ### Examples